brotkrueml/schema/Documentation/Developer/Index.rst

    );
    $schemaManager->addType($thing);

-The chapter :ref:`Using the API <api>` describes in-depth how to use the models and the schema manager.
+The chapter :ref:`api` describes in-depth how to use the models and the schema manager.

 ..
 NOTE::